arillo/silverstripe-dataobject-preview/Readme.md

 # silverstripe-dataobject-preview

 Shows a preview of your dataobjects like the one you get for pages.
 Works for GridField and ModelAdmin.
+Works currently only for Versioned DataObjects.

 _Pending fix_: If you switch to "Edit mode" you will not be able to show the preview again since the button gets removed.
 Will fix it soon.